kristi-sara/interaction-data-workshop/_episodes/05-working-with-data-sources.md

 These steps are repeated regularly, often many times a week, to include new additions or other updates.

-> ## `Exercise 2: Data Indexing Steps`
+> ## `Want to Learn More about Data Indexing Steps?`
-> Visit [https://globalbioticinteractions.org/process](https://globalbioticinteractions.org/process) and describe the GloBI indexing process in your own words.
+> Visit [https://globalbioticinteractions.org/process](https://globalbioticinteractions.org/process) and learn more about the GloBI indexing process and the tools.
-{: .challenge}
+{: .callout}

 To help better understand how GloBI interprets data sources, automated data reviews are made available for each data source.
 These dataset specific reviews include lists of review notes and summaries (e.g., review.tsv files), checklists of taxonomic names (e.g., indexed-names.tsv) and indexed interaction data records (e.g., indexed-interactions.tsv).